By the end of this section, you will be able to:

 Measurements of the widths of spectral lines show that many stars rotate faster than the Sun, some with periods of less than a day!
 These rapid rotators spin so fast that their shapes are “flattened” into what we call oblate spheroids.
-An example of this is the star Vega, which rotates once every 12.5 hours.
-Vega’s rotation flattens its shape so much that its diameter at the equator is 23% wider than its diameter at the poles (Figure 17.15).
+An example of this is the bright star Vega, which rotates once every 12.5 hours.
+Vega’s rotation flattens its shape so much that its diameter at the equator is 23% wider than its diameter at the poles.
+Another dramatic example is in the star Altair, which rotates in less than 7 hours (Figure 17.15).
 The Sun, with its rotation period of about a month, rotates rather slowly.
 Studies have shown that stars decrease their rotational speed as they age.
 Young stars rotate very quickly, with rotational periods of days or less.
 Very old stars can have rotation periods of several months.

 As you can see, spectroscopy is an extremely powerful technique that helps us learn all kinds of information about stars that we simply could not gather any other way.
 We will see in later chapters that these same techniques can also teach us about galaxies, which are the most distant objects that can we observe.
 Without spectroscopy, we would know next to nothing about the universe beyond the solar system.